No. 6 OU routs Huskers 49-14 in 1st game after Frost firing

 POLL IMPLICATIONS

-The Sooners certainly won't drop out and might break into the top five if one of the teams ahead of them slips up Saturday night.
+The Sooners will hold their place in the AP Top 25 and might break into the top five if one of the teams ahead of them slips up Saturday night.

 SOONER EJECTED